elysiajs/documentation/docs/patterns/mvc.md

     - - meta
       - name: 'description'
-        content: Elysia is pattern agnostic framework, we the decision up to you and your team for coding patterns to use.
+        content: Elysia is pattern agnostic framework, we leave the decision up to you and your team for coding patterns to use.
 However, we found that there are several who are using MVC pattern (Model-View-Controller) on Elysia, and found it's hard to decouple and handling with types.
 This page is a guide to use Elysia with MVC pattern.

     - - meta
       - property: 'og:description'